Unbundling the unbundlers - The end of winner-takes-all

 Web3 extends this open market competition from producers to the creators of market infrastructure.

-For instance, a Web2 marketplace provides a central search interface and a central reputation system.
-In a Web3 d-commerce ecosystem, the best search interface and the best reputation system gain market adoption, not just the one sponsored and enforced by the central market maker.
+For instance, a marketplace provides a central search interface and a central reputation system.
+In protocol-based ecosystem, the best search interface and the best reputation system gain market adoption, not just the one sponsored and enforced by the central market maker.

 5. Good governance begets good infrastructure begets good governance

-This unbundling of infrastructure from governance leads to a powerful virtuous cycle, which eventually makes unbundled market infrastructure and governance more powerful than the traditionally bundled market infrastructure and governance of Web2.
-While Web2 benefits from network effects in production, Web3 benefits from a mutually reinforcing cycle where greater adoption of the protocol for governance drives greater creation of marketplace infrastructure, which in turn reinforces the adoption of protocol.
-Once such a loop is set in motion, Web2 companies building market infrastructure within the boundaries of their firm will find it increasingly difficult to ‘catch up’ and compete, much like the traditional retailers of the past failed to catch up with Amazon’s seemingly endless catalogue.
+This unbundling of infrastructure from governance leads to a powerful virtuous cycle, which eventually makes unbundled market infrastructure and governance more powerful than the traditionally bundled market infrastructure and governance of platforms.
+While platforms benefit from network effects in production, protocols benefit from a mutually reinforcing cycle where greater adoption of the protocol for governance drives greater creation of marketplace infrastructure, which in turn reinforces the adoption of protocol.
+Once such a loop is set in motion, platform companies building market infrastructure within the boundaries of their firm will find it increasingly difficult to ‘catch up’ and compete, much like the traditional retailers of the past failed to catch up with Amazon’s seemingly endless catalogue.

 One of the most important implications of the above loop is the possibility of winner-take-all ecosystems comprising winners-share-all participants.